barumau/pandunia/eng/G-P.md

 The subject is the source of the energy and it sends the energy through the verb, which transits it to the object.
 The object receives the energy and is affected by it.

+### Ambitransitive verbs

+In general, there are three types of verbs.

+1. Transitive verbs need a direct object, which is the target of the action.
+2. Intransitive verbs don't take an object.
+Then the action is directed to the subject.
+3. Ambitransitive verbs can be both transitive and intransitive.

+Pandunia verbs are typically ambitransitive i.e. they may or may not take an object.
+When there is an object, the clause is transtive, and when there isn't an object, the clause is intransitive.

 In transitive clauses, the subject is the agent and the object is the patient.
 There is a lot of variation in the the roles of agent and patient,